 On January 19, 2010, several former Marriott employees (the "plaintiffs") filed a putative class action complaint against us and the Stock Plan (the "defendants"), alleging that certain equity awards of deferred bonus stock granted to the plaintiffs and other current and former employees for fiscal years 1963 through 1989 are subject to vesting requirements under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), that are in certain circumstances more rapid than those set forth in the awards.
-The plaintiffs seek damages, class attorneys' fees and interest, with no amounts specified.
-The action is proceeding in the United States District Court for the District of Maryland (Greenbelt Division) and Dennis Walter Bond Sr. and Michael P. Steigman are the current named plaintiffs.
-The parties completed limited discovery concerning Marriott's defense of statute of limitations with respect to Mr. Bond and Mr. Steigman and completed discovery concerning class certification.
+The plaintiffs seek damages, attorneys' fees and interest, with no amounts specified.
+The action is proceeding in the United States District Court for the District of Maryland (Greenbelt Division) and Dennis Walter Bond Sr. and Michael P. Steigman are the remaining named plaintiffs.
+The parties completed limited discovery concerning Marriott's defense of statute of limitations with respect to Mr. Bond and Mr. Steigman and concerning class certification.
 We opposed plaintiffs' motion for class certification and sought summary judgment on the issue of statute of limitations in 2012.
 On August 9, 2013, the court denied our motion for summary judgment on the issue of statute of limitations and deferred its ruling on class certification.
 We moved to amend the court's judgment on our motion for summary judgment in order to certify an interlocutory appeal, which was denied.
 On January 7, 2014, the court denied plaintiffs' motion for class certification, and issued a Scheduling Order for full discovery of the remaining issues in this case.
-The parties filed a joint motion to modify the Scheduling Order on March 26, 2014.
+The parties filed a joint motion to modify the Scheduling Order on March 26, 2014, and are currently in full discovery scheduled to end on August 15, 2014.
+The parties also agreed to, and the Court adopted, a briefing schedule for summary judgment with final reply briefs to be filed December 1, 2014.
 We and the Stock Plan have denied all liability, and while we intend to vigorously defend against the claims being made by the plaintiffs, we can give you no assurance about the outcome of this lawsuit.
-We currently cannot estimate the range of any possible loss to the Company because an amount of damages is not claimed, there is uncertainty as to the number of parties for whom the claims may be pursued, and the possibility of our prevailing on our statute of limitations defense on appeal may significantly limit any claims for damages.
+We currently cannot estimate the range of any possible loss to the Company because an amount of damages is not claimed, there is uncertainty as to the full impact of an adverse judgment and the possibility of our prevailing on our statute of limitations defense on appeal may significantly limit any claims for damages.